 With very few exceptions, the procedures set forth in Subpart 82-1, which apply to §3020-a hearings commenced prior to July 1, 2015, are carried forward without substantive change except where they would conflict with Chapter 56 of the Laws of 2015 or other laws.
-One exception is that a provision is added relating to selection of hearing officers in §3020-a proceedings to address what happens after the second time that hearing officer selected by the parties declines to serve.
-This situation is not addressed in §3020-a, and in order to ensure the timeliness of the hearing officer from the list after two declinations.
-In addition, a technical amendment is made to the provisions related to reimbursement of hearing officers to clarify that reimbursement will be made for actual days of service, defined as 7 hours, and pro-rated to the nearest 1/10 hour.
+One exception is that a provision is added relating to selection of hearing officers in §3020-a proceedings to address what happens after the second time a hearing officer selected by the parties declines to serve.
+This situation is not addressed in §3020-a, and in order to ensure the timeliness of the hearings, the proposed amendment specifies that the Commissioner would appoint a hearing officer from the list after two declinations.
+In addition, a technical amendment is made to the provisions related to reimbursement of hearing officers to clarify that reimbursement will be made for actual days of service, defined as seven hours, and pro-rated to the nearest 1/10 hour.

 During the 45-day public comment period, the Department received several comments on the proposed rule.
-An Assessment of Public Comment is attached as Attachment C. As a result of the comments, the Department proposes the following regulatory amendments:
+The Department revised the proposed amendment at its September meeting to address the following comments: